xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-gui-beta-for-linux.md

 ### Download Katalon Studio

 Download [Katalon Studio for Linux](https://www.katalon.com/download/).
 Choose the Linux version of Katalon Studio, then click **Donwload**.
-A tar.gz file is downloading to your machine.
+A tar.gz file is being downloaded to your machine.

 ### Start Katalon Studio